Seven Inches of Satanic Panic

 Seven Inches of Satanic Panic is the third EP by the Swedish rock band Ghost.
-First released digitally on 13 September 2019 by Loma Vista Recordings, it features the songs "Kiss the Go-Goat", "Mary on a Cross" and "The Future Is A Foreign Land, written by vocalist Tobias Forge along with songwriters Salem al Fakir and Vincent Pontare.
+First released digitally on 13 September 2019 by Loma Vista Recordings, it features the songs "Kiss the Go-Goat", "Mary on a Cross" and "The Future Is A Foreign Land", written by vocalist Tobias Forge along with songwriters Salem al Fakir and Vincent Pontare.
 It was later released on 7" vinyl.
 Seven Inches of Satanic Panic has been described as a two-track EP and as a single.

 In 2022, "Mary on a Cross" charted in the top 40 of thirteen European countries after trending on TikTok.
-The song was also certified Gold in Canada, France, Italy, Spain, and the United Kingdom, Platinum in Australia, New Zealand and Switzerland, and 2× Platinum in Brazil, Poland and the United States.
+The song was also certified Gold in Canada, France, Germany, Italy and Spain, Platinum in Australia, Austria, New Zealand and Switzerland and the United Kingdom, and 2× Platinum in Brazil, Poland and the United States.

 Background and themes

 According to Ghost's fictional backstory, Seven Inches of Satanic Panic contains two songs that were written and recorded by an early incarnation of the band in 1969, when Papa Emeritus Nihil was the vocalist.
 The 7" vinyl release claims to be remastered versions of songs recorded in 1969 at Thorn Industrial Audio Recording Studios, Hollywood.

 According to Kelsey Chapstick of Revolver, "Kiss the Go-Goat" explores the favorite theme of Tobias Forge, leader of Ghost and the musician behind their Papa Emeritus character; "Lucifer, and the joy of giving yourself over to him."

 Paul Travers of Metal Hammer described the ambiguous lyrics of "Mary on a Cross" as a "provocative mash-up of Biblical and sexual imagery."
 Forge has been hesitant to explain the meaning behind the song, but admits there are multiple layers to the lyrics; "The chorus is written very tongue in cheek of course.
 'Go down' doesn't necessarily mean as in a 69 sense of the word... it can also mean go down as in go down in history, your own ascent.
 Mary doesn't necessarily mean Mary, mother of Jesus.
 It might mean Mary Magdalene, the proclaimed whore who might have been the wife of Jesus – just as a symbol for someone who came off as one thing but actually had other intentions and did something else.
 Someone who's miscredited."
 He went on to state that the song was "more about friendship and how, together with someone else, you might have been something at one point and then you ended up just not being like that."